kernelci/kernelci-docker/README.md

 ## Usage

-1. Setup a Docker host, it can be the local machine, a VM or physical machine with the Docker platform installed
+### Setup a Docker host

+This can be the local machine, a VM or physical machine with the Docker platform installed.

 Docker Machine is a great tool to spin up such hosts locally (on Virtualbox), on a cloud provider (AWS, GCE, Azure, DigitalOcean, ...).
 In one command line we can easily create a Docker host, the exemples bellow illustrate the usage of Docker Machine to create a Docker host named *kernelci* using different infrastructures.